RohanAdwankar/oxdraw/docs/ai.md

 This process is fairly straightforward and doesn't require any billing information.
 The other default option (which [I used](https://github.com/RohanAdwankar/cgpu?tab=readme-ov-file#serve-gemini-for-free-as-openai-compatible-api) during development) is to serve local inference on this url http://localhost:8080/v1/responses
 The response format should be compatible with OpenAI's responses API.
+For an explanation of how the AI codemap generation works check out the [codemap!](docs/ai_codemap_generation.mmd)